Fatal Accident Claims

 Lyons Solicitors has specialist expertise with a wide range of personal injury matters, including fatal injury claims.
 Our experts can provide caring support and tailored practical guidance, taking you through every step involved in making a fatal accident claim.

-Our solicitors never delegate any of the work we handle, meaning you can be certain your claim will be dealt with by a highly experienced personal injury solicitor.
+Our fatal accident solicitors in Bristol never delegate any of the work we handle, meaning you can be certain your claim will be dealt with by a highly experienced personal injury solicitor.
 We can provide you with the close personal support you need during what is likely to be a traumatic time.

 The same solicitor will work alongside you from start to finish, so you receive consistent advice suited to your personal circumstances.
 Should you need to get in touch with our team, you can contact us by whichever means are most convenient, whether that’s by telephone, video conferencing or in person.
 We can also arrange out of hours home visits where appropriate.